aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

         I make an effort below to guess what caused the problem but I might guess incorrectly.

-        In older version of Python, 'print' was a keyword.
+        In older version of Python, `print` was a keyword.
-        Now, 'print' is a function; you need to use parentheses to call it.
+        Now, `print` is a function; you need to use parentheses to call it.

 SyntaxError - copy/paste from interpreter